mgenware/go-triton/README.md

 	result, err := systemCall()
 	if err != nil {
 		// `panic` with an error to indicate an unexpected error (or app error)
-		// Unexpected errors are considered fatal and are usually because something went wrong in your application or system, so they are logged and served with 500 (Internal Server Error) code. panic(err)
+		// Unexpected errors are considered fatal and happened when something
+		//  went wrong in your code or system.
+They are logged and served
+		//  with 500 (Internal Server Error) HTTP code. panic(err)
 	}
 	resp := app.JSONResponse(w, r)